mobile +230 5492 7834

 In terms of his employment law experience, Shrivan has assisted clients in respect of cross-border retrenchment plans and has appeared in some of the largest severance allowance claims before the Industrial Court.
 He has successfully appeared for employers in labour disputes against trade unions and regularly advises clients in respect of employment contracts, discrimination claims, employment policies and pension entitlement of employees.
 Shrivan is also regularly called upon to chair disciplinary committees and has drafted codes of ethics for a number of listed companies in Mauritius.

-Shrivan is a member of the editorial team of the New Bar Chronicle.
+Shrivan is a member of the editorial team of the New Bar Chronicle, and for the year 2021, is a member of the Commercial/Corporate Barristers Committee set up by the Bar Council of Mauritius.
 He was a member of the Working Group set up by the Financial Services Commission to propose amendments to the Takeover Rules.
 He was also a member of the sub-committee (employment legislation) of the Social Capital Commission of Business Mauritius.
 Shrivan has published articles on international arbitration in Africa for the International Bar Association.

 - LLB (honours) (University of Warwick)